shaoweisong/jsonpog-integration/README.md

 Initial notes:
 1. we have one json for Run2, one for Run3
-2. we have one json for all the data taking years go together i.e. 2016/2017/2018 and sililarly the prompt, re-reco, UL go on the same file.
+2. we have one json for all the data taking years: i.e. 2016/2017/2018 to together and sililarly the prompt, re-reco, UL go on the same file.
 3. the label identifier should be unique: i.e. 2016postVFP_UL